91aashutosh/91aashutosh/README.md

 - 🔭 I’m currently pursuing B.Tech. in CSE from JIIT, NOIDA.

-- 🌱 Backend Developer at APNA KONNECT.
+- 🌱 SDE Intern at Xeno.

 - ❓ Ask me about anything related to MERN stack and related technologies